A season filled with the return of an imperfect daughter, a Brooklyn stoop, a boys choir and an iconic play to open our new theater-in-the-round.

 I Am Not Your Perfect Mexican Daughter

-At its heart, this is a Chicago story about family, community and coming together even when that feels impossible.
-An adaptation of Erika L. Sánchez's best-selling novel, I Am Not Your Perfect Mexican Daughter follows Julia, a Chicago high school student, as she navigates the trials and tribulations of following her dreams of becoming a writer alongside the death of her sister, Olga—who might not have been quite as perfect as she seemed.
+A groundbreaking audio adaptation of the New York Times best-selling novel, I Am Not Your Perfect Mexican Daughter is a Chicago story about family, community and coming together even when that feels impossible.
+Julia, a Chicago high school student, navigates the trials and tribulations of following her dreams of becoming a writer alongside the death of her sister, Olga—who might not have been quite as perfect as she seemed.
+This story is a timeless reminder that no matter one’s country of origin, no matter what language one speaks or what status one occupies, we all have dreams.

 Recommended for grades 8+